 What skills do I need?

 For Unit 1 you need to possess performance skills of at least Grade 3 in your chosen instrument.

 How is the course assessed?

 There are three units.
 Unit 1 (Performing Music) is a coursework unit.
 It involves one solo performance (with accompaniment) and one as part of a group chosen from the general repertoire of your instrument or voice.
-It is worth 30% of the total marks.
+It is internally marked and externally moderated, and is worth 30% of the total marks.

 Unit 2 (Composing Music) is another coursework unit.
-It involves two pieces, lasting around 3 minutes in total.
-Each piece must make a connection with a different Area of Study (see Unit 3 below).
-A score and a recording of each piece are required.
-It is worth 30% of the total.
+It involves producing two pieces, lasting around 3 minutes in total.
+One will be composed to a brief set by the examination board.
+The second will be a free composition.
+It is internally marked and externally moderated, and is worth 30% of the total marks.

 Students should make their own arrangements to have weekly individual instrumental lessons, as MPW is not able to offer such tuition.
 They should also be regularly involved in some form of group music-making, eg at a Saturday music school or in a band with friends.
 It is highly desirable for students to have their own copy of the Sibelius music-processing software (‘Student’ version) so that they can transfer composition coursework effectively between home and college.

 Edexcel GCSE (9-1) Music Student Book